404andrewtaylor/ReplaceBaseplate/README_Baseplate_Replacement_Complete.md

 5. **Run the tool** to combine them
 6. **Print the combined file** in Bambu Studio
 7. **Remove baseplate** after printing (cut or break away)

-## 📞 Support

-If you encounter issues:
-1. Check the troubleshooting section above
-2. Verify your input files are valid Bambu Studio 3MF files
-3. Ensure you have the required command line tools
-4. Try running with `--verbose` for detailed output

----

-**Happy Printing! 🎉**

-This tool gives you the best of both worlds: a solid foundation for reliable printing while maintaining all the detail and quality of your original model.